 If you have earned an A.A. or A.S. degree from a New Jersey county or community college, you will enter Rutgers–Camden as a junior with half the credits remaining to complete a bachelor’s degree.
 Upon admission, students will meet with an adviser for a full credit evaluation to determine the specific graduation requirements you will need to complete a major and graduate.

 If you have earned at least 12 credits at a county or community college but have not earned a two-year degree, you are still eligible to apply as a transfer student.
 If admitted to Rutgers–Camden, our advisers will determine which credits are eligible to transfer.
 Students will be required to take as many credits necessary to complete general and major requirements.

 complete your degree off campus

-Did you know that Rutgers offers degree-completion programs at community colleges throughout southern New Jersey and Joint Base McGuire-Dix-Lakehurst?
-You can earn your bachelor’s degree close to your home.
+Did you know that Rutgers offers degree-completion programs at community colleges throughout New Jersey and Joint Base McGuire-Dix-Lakehurst?
+With convenient locations, you can earn your Rutgers degree close to where you live or work.
 See all off-campus programs offered by Rutgers–Camden.